If you’re anything like me, these easy breakfast ideas will be lifesavers!

 As much as I love quesadillas, they’re not super filling when eating dinner.

-Keep things simple with scrambled eggs, peppers, jalapenos, and plenty of cheese, or make them more filling with some spicy sweet potatoes.
+Keep things simple with scrambled eggs, peppers, jalapenos, and plenty of cheese.

 Who knew you could make up a thick foam with nothing more than a whisk?